JuliaSmoothOptimizers/ShiftedProximalOperators.jl/docs/src/index.md

 [ProximalOperators.jl](https://github.com/JuliaFirstOrder/ProximalOperators.jl)
 for use in the algorithms implemented in [RegularizedOptimization.jl](https://github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl).

-The main difference between the proximal operators implemented in [ProximalOperators.jl](https://github.com/JuliaFirstOrder/ProximalOperators.jl) is that those implemented here involve a translation of the nonsmooth term.
+The main differences with the proximal operators implemented in [ProximalOperators.jl](https://github.com/JuliaFirstOrder/ProximalOperators.jl) are that those implemented here involve a shift of the nonsmooth term and may include an extra indicator function.
 The operators from
 [ProximalOperators.jl](https://github.com/JuliaFirstOrder/ProximalOperators.jl)
 can be written as